About: Gordon Mckenna Studio.

 Education

-Gordon started studying Fine art in South Africa in 1989 where he accomplished 3 years of study in painting, drawing, printmaking and ceramics at the University of Natal, Pietermaritzburg.
+Gordon started studying Fine Art in South Africa in 1989 at the University of Natal, Pietermaritzburg.
 He completed his studies and achieved a Masters Degree in Fine Art and Design in 1999 from; Grays School of art, the Robert Gordon University, Aberdeen, Scotland.

 Community and Education work